solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     }
     ```

-1. Add the following code to the method to create a reference to an existing collection:
+1. Add the following code to the method to create a reference to an existing container:

     ```csharp
-    var targetDatabase = await client.Databases.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
+    var targetDatabase = client.GetDatabase("EntertainmentDatabase");
-    var containerResponse = await targetDatabase.Containers.CreateContainerIfNotExistsAsync("CustomCollection", "/type");
-    var customCollection = containerResponse.Container;
+    var customContainer = targetDatabase.GetContainer("CustomCollection");
     ```

 1. Observe the code in the **Main** method.